k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ## Step 2 - Create Sequences

-Replacing the loaded IDs (sequences) may be required when populating a target database as a way to avoid a collision with the existing IDs.
+It may be required to replacing the loaded IDs (sequences) when populating a target database as a way to avoid collision with existing IDs.
 Setting and initiating sequences is mandatory in order to enable the [IDs' replacement](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#replace-ids-for-the-copied-entities) in TDM tasks.

 Fabric V8.2 has added the [Catalog's sequence setting](/articles/39_fabric_catalog/10_catalog_settings.md).
 The following section describes two sequence handling implementation methods: